mobizt/ReadyMail/README.md

 *In some use case where the network to connect is not WiFi but Ethernet or mobile GSM modem, if the SSL client is required, there are few SSL clients that can be used.
 One of these SSL client is `ESP_SSLClient`.*

 Back to our ports and clients selection, the following sections showed how to select proper ports and Clients based on the protocols.

+Anyway, this library supports port changing at run time, see [AutoPort.ino](/examples/Network/AutoPort/AutoPort.ino) for how to.

 ### Plain Text Connection